 We believe that through our positive and caring reciprocal relationships we can allow our babies the time to smoothly transition from home to our loving environment

-Kia ora.
-We are the Moreporks team, Patty, Sharon, Veronica and Tina.
-We all work with the one year olds and are all very passionate about working with infants and toddlers as we believe that it is during these years that the foundations are laid for children to become capable and confident learners.
+Morepork teachers work with the one year olds and are all very passionate about working with infants and toddlers.
+We believe that it's during these years that the foundations are laid for children to become capable and confident learners.

 We strive to work alongside the children as co researchers, to empower them as young individuals with valid and valued ideas, provide a safe and respectful environment where they can test their working theories with their peers and adults and to promote their sense of well being.